cjneely10/BioMetaDB/README.md

     - --table_name (-t): Name of table to update
 - Optional flags
     - --directory_name (-d):- Path to directory with files to add to the database.
-    - --data_file (-f): Path to .tsv file to use to generate DB table schema
+    - --data_file (-f): Path to .tsv file to use to generate database table schema
     - --alias (-a): Alias (short name) for table in database
     - --silent (-s): Silence standard output
 - Example
-    - `dbdm UPDATE -c /path/to/DB -t db_table_1 -f /path/to/data_file.tsv -d /path/to/data_dir/`
+    - `dbdm UPDATE -c /path/to/ -t db_table_1 -f /path/to/data_file.tsv -d /path/to/data_dir/`
-    - This command will update the table named `db_table_1`, which is part of the database in the project `DB`.
+    - This command will update the table named `db_table_1`, which is part of the database in the project `database`.
 This command will add new column data from the file `/path/to/data_file.tsv` and will add new data files from the directory `/path/to/data_dir/`.
 A copy of the database is stored in the project-directory `migrations`, named using the date that the command was run.